 You might need to move Elasticsearch nodes, Kibana instances, and other components of the Elastic Stack between allocators from time to time for a number of reasons:

 - To prepare for removing the allocator role from the first host on which you installed Elastic Cloud Enterprise.

 - To avoid downtime during maintenance: You can create a new allocator, move all deployments from an existing allocator to the new one, and then deal with the allocator that needs maintenance.

 - To make room on an allocator: You can move some smaller deployments to another allocator if you need additional room for a larger one on an allocator.

 - To move deployments after a failure: When host failures happen, you can move all deployments from the affected allocator to a healthy allocator quickly before spending any time on fixing the failure.

 Before you move the nodes and instances that are part of a deployment, you need to make sure that you have sufficient capacity on another allocator.
 For example: If you have a deployment with a single 32 GB Elasticsearch node and a 4 GB Kibana instance, the allocator that you are moving the deployment to needs to have at least 36 GB of capacity.
 Note that moving nodes does not actually move the same node onto a different allocator.
 Under the covers, Elastic Cloud Enterprise creates a new node and then migrates the data for you.

 To move nodes from one allocator to another one:

 - Log into the Cloud UI.

 - Recommended: Put the allocator into maintenance mode before continuing.

-- Click the name of an unhealthy allocator and then select Move Nodes from the menu.
+- Select the name of an unhealthy allocator and then choose Move Nodes from the menu.